ocaml-gospel/gospel/docs/docs/getting-started/first-spec.md

 ## Type-checking your specification

 We're done!
 Our module interface is fully specified, independently of any implementation.
+The full example is available in [container.mli](./container.mli) in case you want to play with it.
-Let's finish by verifying that these are well-typed, and call Gospel's type-checker:
+Let's finish by verifying that these are well-typed, and call Gospel's
+type-checker:

 ```shell
 $ gospel check ./container.mli